ahammer/DogPuter/docs/README.md

 - [Customization Guide](customization_guide.md) - Learn how to customize DogPuter by updating actions, key bindings, videos, and sounds
 - [Creating New Actions](creating_new_actions.md) - Step-by-step instructions for adding entirely new actions to DogPuter
 - [Input Devices Guide](input_devices.md) - Details on setting up and configuring keyboards, joysticks, and X-Arcade controllers
+- [Web Interface](web_interface.md) - Complete guide to using the web interface for configuration and video management
+- [Command System](command_system.md) - Overview of the command system architecture

 ### Hardware Setup